- Protein is vital for your body’s health.

 If you’re thinking of taking a protein supplement, keep these facts in mind:

-- Most Americans get more than enough protein from food; therefore extra supplements don’t have any benefit.
+- Most teens get more than enough protein from food; therefore extra supplements don’t have any benefit.

-- Protein supplements don’t increase muscle mass, strength, or endurance – the keys to building new muscle are proper training and eating enough calories.
+- Protein supplements don’t increase muscle mass, strength, or endurance – the keys to building new muscle are 1) proper training and recovery, 2) eating a balance of carbohydrates and protein after exercise, and 3) eating enough calories throughout the day.

 - Protein supplements are very expensive.